The Problem for Schools

 - The Right Projects – Creative Schools helps you access the projects or interventions that best meet your needs, with a tailored menu of options from our leading cultural partners

-- Generous Match Funding (up to £600 per school) to commission projects through our network
+- Generous Match Funding (up to £600 per school) to commission projects through our network of partners

 - Pool Resources and deliver projects across a cluster of schools or Academy Trust to strengthen collaboration

 - Keeping things Simple – We gather all the info about costings and logistics in one go, saving teachers time and workload!